nf-core/metatdenovo/docs/usage.md

 ## Functional annotation options

-By default, metatdenovo will perform a functional annotation with `eggnog` program.
+By default, the metatdenovo pipeline will perform a functional annotation with the [eggNOG-mapper](http://eggnog-mapper.embl.de/) program.
 In order to run the other programs, you will need to specify them as additional options.

 These options are (including the default):